-- Design storefronts to have at least 50-75% transparency. - Break up blank walls with windows, entry ways, or other architectural elements to reflect the rhythm of typical storefronts, with entrances every 15-30 feet. - Recess storefront to create outdoor dining, corner features, or arcades for pedestrians. - Locate window display areas near building entries. - Consider the privacy of neighbors and adjacent buildings when placing windows along street. - Provide frequent building entrances along the street for commercial buildings with long frontages. - Locate ground floor retail or commercial space at the building frontage.
+- Design storefronts to have at least 50-75% transparency. - Break up blank walls with windows, entry ways, or other architectural elements to reflect the rhythm of typical storefronts, with entrances every 15-30 feet. - Recess storefront to create outdoor dining, corner features, or arcades for pedestrians. - · Locate window display areas near building entries. - Consider the privacy of neighbors and adjacent buildings when placing windows along street. - Provide frequent building entrances along the street for commercial buildings with long frontages. - Locate ground floor retail or commercial space at the building frontage.

-Assure that side or rear building entrances are accompanied by a front, street-facing entrance.
-The street fronting entrance should not be locked or blocked during business hours.
+- Assure that side or rear building entrances are accompanied by a front, street-facing entrance.
+The street fronting entrance should not be locked or blocked during business hours. - Assure shopfront windows are large, transparent, and visible, unblocked by interior fixtures spandrel glass or paper signs.